“Is Being ‘Too Busy’ a Valid Reason to End a Relationship?”

 This kind of thing happens all the time, and I think we, especially as women, make it much more difficult than it has to be because we have this sort of fairytale, rom-com idea of love and relationships where our significant other will move heaven and earth to be with us if his feelings are real and sincere.
 And, yes, it’s true that, if you’re really into someone else, you don’t want to let that person go.

 But, you know what, life happens and you have to prioritize stuff.
-Maybe it comes down to: “I like this person a lot but I’ve only known her a few months and I’m just not invested enough to sacrifice things I’ve been working so hard for for much, much longer in order to create the kind of relationship I’d want to have with her.
-Something has to give and it can’t be school and it can’t be this brand new job so, unfortunately, it has to be the girl, and man, that sucks.”
+Maybe it comes down to: “I like this person a lot but I’ve only known her a few months and I’m just not invested enough to sacrifice things I’ve been working so hard for for much longer in order to have the kind of relationship I’d want with her, and that really sucks.”

 The key here is not to get bitter.
 Be flattered that this guy, for everything he had going on in his life, made a big effort to try to make it work.
 It sounds like he wanted it to work really bad.
 It’s not his fault timing wasn’t on your side this time.
 And it’s not your fault.
 It’s just the way it worked (or… didn’t work, as the case may be).
 Keep your heart open and hope for better luck next time.
 That’s really all you can do.